 It’s easy for the addict to be disheartened;

 this isn’t their fault – it takes huge courage for them to reach out to an organisation for help and if their first contact is less then great – it can cause huge disappointment.
-Allen Carr’s Easyway to Quit Gambling book and on-demand seminar can help.
-They are standalone programs that don’t rely on strangers at the end of the phone, and are entirely anonymous and private.
-It’s a completely shame-free, empowering, and positive program that sets an addict free rather than has them attempt to fight a battle against the addiction.
+Allen Carr’s Easyway to Stop Gambling book and on-demand seminar can help.
+They are standalone programmes that don’t rely on strangers at the end of the phone, and are entirely anonymous and private.
+It’s a completely shame-free, empowering, and positive programme that sets an addict free rather than has them attempt to fight a battle against the addiction.

 Build trust and don’t keep looking over their shoulder;

 you should already have insulated yourself.
 Not just from a mental health point of view but from a financial point of view also.
 So the risk to you of the addict failing should, as far as is possible, be ameliorated from those points of views.
 That’s not to dismiss how you’d feel in that event.
 The more relaxed you can be about them quitting gambling the less negative pressure they’ll feel under.
 If they seem to be fine – enjoy it – don’t feel the need to repeatedly ask them how they’re doing or how they’re feeling.

 If they want to talk about how they feel, listen;

 leaving the (now former) problem gambler, compulsive gambler, gambling addict to get on with their life free from gambling without feeling that they’re being watched constantly can lead them to open up a little.
 Don’t worry if this doesn’t happen, if it does though, welcome it and congratulate them accordingly.